Flag Day Worksheets (12 free coloring pages)

 The first (unofficial) national flag of the United States.

 It was raised in 1775 to celebrate the newly formed Continental Army by General George Washington.
-These free George Washington worksheets and George Washington activity sheets can also be used.
+These free George Washington worksheets for kindergarten and free printable George Washington worksheets can also be used.

 This flag combined the British Union Jack and the thirteen red and white stripes signifying Colonial unity.